-- 1. Conda installed cudatoolkit package. - 2.
-Environment variable CUDA\HOME, which points to the directory of the installed CUDA toolkit (i.e. /home/ user/cuda-10) - 3.
+- 1. Conda installed CUDA Toolkit packages - 2.
+Environment variable CUDA\HOME, which points to the directory of the installed CUDA toolkit (i.e. /home/ user/cuda-12) - 3.
 System-wide installation at exactly /usr/local/cuda on Linux platforms.
-Versioned installation paths (i.e. /usr/local/cuda-10.0) are intentionally ignored.
+Versioned installation paths (i.e. /usr/local/cuda-12.0) are intentionally ignored.
 Users can use CUDA\HOME to select specific versions.

-In addition to the CUDA toolkit libraries, which can be installed by conda into an environment or installed systemwide by the CUDA SDK installer, the CUDA target in Numba also requires an up-to-date NVIDIA graphics driver.
+In addition to the CUDA toolkit libraries, which can be installed by conda into an environment or installed system-wide by the CUDA SDK installer, the CUDA target in Numba also requires an up-to-date NVIDIA graphics driver.
 Updated graphics drivers are also installed by the CUDA SDK installer, so there is no need to do both.
-Note that on macOS, the CUDA SDK must be installed to get the required driver, and the driver is only supported on macOS prior to 10.14 (Mojave).
 If the libcuda library is in a non-standard location, users can set environment variable NUMBA\CUDA\DRIVER to the file path (not the directory path) of the shared library file.